Gate Card Review 2026: US Visa, USDC and Physical Card

 Fees, KYC and Availability

 Fees need live checking.
-The public page does not give enough detail for Defimap to treat FX fees, ATM terms or card costs as fully confirmed.
-Users should verify card fees, conversion behavior and spending limits before funding the card.
+The public page does not give enough detail for Defimap to treat FX fees, ATM terms or card costs as confirmed.
+The important checks are card fees, conversion behavior and spending limits before funding the card.

 Who It Fits

-It is less suitable for users who want self-custody, physical card delivery, clear ATM access or a fully published fee table before signup.
+It is less suitable for users outside supported US states, people who want self-custody or anyone who needs a complete fee and limit table before signup.

 What To Compare First